-All our Employee and suppliers are required to report misconduct.
+All our employees and suppliers are required to report misconduct or risks of any kind immediately.
 Employee are encouraged to speak up and report to their manager, senior management, and Human Resources.
+If workers are found to be confined or abducted during recruitment, companies should report these offenses to law enforcement and work with local groups to provide victims with safe housing and necessary services.